 19. Three animated films have received Best Picture nominations: Beauty And The Beast (1991), Up (2010) and Toy Story 3 (2011).
-Note that two of those squeaked in after the nominees for Best Picture increased to ten.
+Note that the last two squeaked in after the nominees for Best Picture increased to ten.

 20. To increase your chances of winning an acting Oscar, your best bet would have been to star in a William Wyler movie.
 He directed 36 actors and actresses to nominations.
 These days the actor's guiding light is Martin Scorsese with 20.